Bali's erupting volcano raises air travel warnings

 The airport would also ”make it easier“ for passengers to seek refunds and make other arrangements, he said, while noting that airlines had their own rules.”

-Carriers said they were assessing the situation on Sunday morning with several airlines including Qantas, Jetstar and Virgin resuming flights.
+Qantas and Jetstar flights were continuing as of Sunday afternoon but Jetstar warned on its website that flights could be subject to change at short notice for safety reasons.

+Indonesia’s flag carrier Garuda said it was cancelling all flights to and from Lombok.

 If ash tests came up positive, Lombok airport would be closed, airport officials said.
-Several flights to and from Lombok were canceled on Sunday, according to the airport’s website.

 Indonesia’s disaster agency has said Bali is “still safe” for tourists except for a 7.5-kilometre (4.7-mile) zone around Mount Agung.